muhammadh4mza/hustechnology/README.md

 npm run start
 ```

-### Frontend
+### hustechnology
 ```
-cd frontend
+cd hustechnology
 npm install
 npm start
 ```

 ## Development
 - The backend runs on port 5000 by default.
-- The frontend runs on port 3000 by default.
+- The hustechnology runs on port 3000 by default.

 ---